Eraser (film)

-Eraser is a 1996 American action film directed by Chuck Russell and starring Arnold Schwarzenegger, Vanessa Williams, James Caan, James Coburn, and Robert Pastorelli.
+Eraser is a 1996 American action film directed by Chuck Russell and starring Arnold Schwarzenegger, Vanessa Williams, James Caan, James Coburn and Robert Pastorelli.

 The film tells the story of a U.S. Marshal of WITSEC who protects a senior operative testifying about an illegal arms deal and is forced to fight his former allies when one of the players is revealed to be a mole inside WITSEC.

-Eraser premiered in Hollywood on June 11, 1996, and was released in the rest of the United States on June 21, 1996, by Warner Bros.
-It received mixed reviews from critics, although they praised Williams's and Schwarzenegger's performances, the action sequences and the visual effects.
+Eraser premiered in United States on June 21, 1996, and was released in the rest of the United Kingdom on August 23, 1996, by Warner Bros.
+It received mixed reviews from critics, although they praised Williams's and Schwarzenegger's performances, the action sequences and the visual effects, and grossed $242 million against a $100 million budget.
 The film was nominated for an Academy Award for Best Sound Effects Editing in 1997, but lost to The Ghost and the Darkness.
 It was also one of the first major films released on DVD, being part of the Japanese launch lineup of Warner Home Video's debut of the format on December 20, 1996.

 A direct-to-video reboot of the film, titled Eraser: Reborn and starring Dominic Sherwood, was released on June 7, 2022.